mesosphere/dcos-docs-site/pages/1.12/installing/production/upgrading/index.md

 <p class="message--important"><strong>IMPORTANT: </strong>An upgrade is required only when changing the major or minor version of your DC/OS installation.
 Example: 1.11 --> 1.12</p>

-- To update to a newer maintenance version (e.g. 1.11.6 to 1.11.8), refer to the instructions for [patching](/1.12/installing/production/patching/).
+- To update to a newer maintenance version (for example, 1.11.6 to 1.11.8), refer to the instructions for [patching](/1.12/installing/production/patching/).
 - To modify the cluster configuration, refer to the instructions for [patching](/1.12/installing/production/patching/).
 - The `disabled` security mode has been removed from DC/OS Enterprise 1.12.
 To upgrade a `disabled` mode 1.11 cluster to 1.12, first [patch the 1.11 cluster from disabled to permissive mode](/installing/production/patching/#patching-dcos-111-in-permissive-mode) as a separate step before upgrading from 1.11 to 1.12. [enterprise type="inline" size="small" /]